 2-factor authentication can help protect against phishing but there is no real technical solution.
 You simply have to be alert and aware when you are going to type in your password.
 Make sure the URL in the address bar is right, don’t respond to a random request for you to log in, stuff like that.

-If you are not creative or just want a strong password generator then I wrote one myself that I use at work for new active directory accounts.
+If you are not creative or just want some password suggestions then I wrote a password generator that I use at work for new active directory accounts.
 It is simple but it will run in Windows 10 without having to install anything.

 Zack’s Secure Password Generator

 One thing a lot of people suggest is not using the same password for everything.
 This way if your password did happen to get cracked or phished then the bad guys do not automatically have access to everything.
-But it can be hard to remember a lot of password so I personly like KeePass.
-It is open source and not bloated with a bunch of useless stuff.
+But it can be hard to remember a lot of passwords so I personally like KeePass.
+It is open-source and not bloated with a bunch of useless stuff.
+But you have to make sure you make your own backups with KeePass or you could lose all your passwords.

 Knowledge is power